Checking if rolling updates are possible

 2. Check the metadata with the new configuration to determine the update strategy.

-This command currently offers only a limited functionality.
+The check command currently offers only a limited functionality.
 At the moment, it takes into consideration only the version of Keycloak and the embedded Infinispan to determine if a rolling update is possible.
 If those are unchanged, it reports that a rolling update is possible.

 The current version does not yet verify configuration changes and assumes all configuration changes are eligible for a rolling update.
 The same applies to changes to custom extensions and themes.